matzar/markdown-cv/index.md

 `Jan-Feb 2019`
 __C++ Software Engineer Intern, Viastore__
 - Learned about:
-    - Relational and non-Relational Databases
+    - Relational and non-Relational Databases using SQL and C++
     - Large distributed IT systems
     - Business use of rapid prototyping